dB-Ryzen/mAYHEM/Firmware-Architecture.md

 The HackRF One's LPC4320 dual-core microcontroller has limited resources for doing software-defined radio work.
 There's a total of 200Kbytes of RAM and 1Mbyte of SPI flash memory.

+## Division of Labor

+There are two cores in the LPC4320:

+* Cortex-M4F, which performs baseband signal processing.
+* Cortex-M0, which does all user interface tasks, and simple signal/packet post-processing.

+The Cortex-M4F firmware has three ChibiOS threads:

+* Baseband: Receives buffers of baseband samples and processes them to recove audio, packets, or whatever.
+* RSSI: Receives buffers of RSSI (received signal strength indication) samples and processes them to produce metrics for display.
+May be used in the future to trigger signal captures and provide receiver AGC for some receiver modes.
+* Default: The thread executed inside main() that receives events from the other threads, and messages from the M0 (UI) core.

+The Cortex-M0 firmware has only one thread, the default, which waits for events signaled from interrupts and for messages received from the M4 (baseband) core.

 ## Memory Map

 Absolute addresses on the HackRF One LPC4320: